misterbisson/bsuite/readme.txt

 1. Set any options you want in Settings -> bSuite.
 1. bSuite will begin collecting new stats immediately, but it will take at least a day before you'll see much of interest in Dashboard -> bStat Reports.

-= Upgrading =

-Those upgrading from bSuite 3 should delete the old plugin and it's entire folder from `wp-content/plugins/`.
-Following the installation, users will need to activate the bStat Importer plugin and complete the upgrade process in Manage -> Import.

-There is no direct upgrade path from bStat 1 or 2 to bSuite 4.
-Users of that version must upgrade to bSuite bStat 3 first.

 == Frequently Asked Questions ==